-Eight dead including four Chinese citizens in attack on bus in Pakistan
+Eight dead including six Chinese citizens in attack on bus in Pakistan

-Pakistan bus blast: Eight dead including four Chinese citizens in attack on vehicle in Upper Kohistan
+Pakistan bus blast: Eight dead including six Chinese citizens in attack on vehicle in Upper Kohistan

+Bus was carrying more than 30 Chinese engineers to site of Dasu dam project when attack happened

-Four Chinese nationals are among at least eight people killed by a bomb blast targeting a bus in northern Pakistan.
+Six Chinese nationals are among at least eight people killed by a bomb blast targeting a bus in northern Pakistan.

 The vehicle was carrying more than 30 Chinese engineers to the site of the Dasu dam project in Upper Kohistan when the attack took place on Wednesday morning.